david-leverenz/mvc-tech-blog/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Attention Grader
 This project is not 100% complete.
 It has a lot of working functionality but it is not all tied together.
 The Heroku link will not work until I fix a few things.
-I ran out of time.
+I ran out of time because of work on Project Two.
 Below is a list of functional and non-functional items to help in your assessment.
+Please have mercy on me :).
+I really tried and will continue to work on this.<br>
 ### Functional
 1) Database models are correctly assembled and linked.
 2) Seed files and script are correctly created and functional.